 Sundowning is an Alzheimer’s symptom.
 It is also known as late-day confusion.
 If you have Alzheimer’s or another form of dementia, you may find that your confusion and agitation gets worse late in the afternoon and into the evening.
 In comparison, your symptoms may be less obvious earlier in the day. this is known as sundowners dementia.

 You are most likely to experience sundowning if you have mid-stage to advanced dementia.
-There are steps you can take to help reduce sundowning, so it’s important to learn about these in the early stages of Alzheimer’s and get some good habits in place.
+There are steps you can take to help reduce sundowning, so it is important to learn about these in the early stages of Alzheimer's and get some good habits in place.

 Try to stay calm in the evening hours.
 Stick to simple activities that aren’t too challenging or frightening.
 Frustration and stress can add to your irritability and confusion.